 How To Make Your Own Bubble Bath

-While most of us love the idea of slipping into a hot bubble bath drawn just for us, let’s be honest: it’s simply not in the cards for the majority of us.
-Even just thinking about lying in the tub and staring at the walls, all in an attempt to relax starts to stress me out.
+While most of us love the idea of slipping into and enjoying the peacefulness of a hot bubble bath, let’s be honest: it’s simply not in the cards for the majority of us.
+Even just thinking about lying in the tub and staring at the walls, all in an attempt to relax, starts to stress me out.
 There is simply too much to be done!

-Gifting a bottle of honey vanilla bubble bath to a mom friend in need (or anyone for that matter) is more of a forceful invitation to take the time needed to relax, even if it means leaving baby to cry in the crib for a few more minutes longer.
+Gifting a bottle of my tried and true honey vanilla bubble bath recipe to a mom friend in need (or anyone for that matter) is an invitation for her to take the time needed to relax, even if it means leaving the baby a few more minutes longer in the crib.
 It makes the perfect gift for the holidays or even a birthday.
-It is also so easy to make!
+And it’s also so easy to make!

 Honey Vanilla Bubble Bath Recipe